AFeng-x/Draw-and-Understand/README.md

   - Run `bash scripts/train_sphinx-v_pretrain_stage1.sh`.

 - **Stage 2: Multi-Task End-to-End Supervised Finetuning**
-  - Download SPHINX-V Stage-1 Pre-training Weights from [Hugging Face]() or [Baidu]().
+  - Download SPHINX-V Stage-1 Pre-training Weights from [Hugging Face](https://huggingface.co/Afeng-x/SPHINX-V-Model/tree/main/sphinx-v/stage1) or [Baidu]()(xxxx).
 Alternatively, you may use your own model weights trained from Stage 1.
   - Place the model in the "accessory/checkpoints/sphinx-v/stage1" directory.
   - Fine-tuning configuration is [vp_finetune.yaml](./accessory/config/data/vp_finetune.yaml).
 Please ensure that all annotations are included and update the image paths in each JSON file to reflect the paths on your machine.
   - Update the model paths in the run script.